- Home

 8. Get into exercise

-Health is wealth, as the saying goes, and your retirement is an excellent time to start prioritising your physical fitness.
+Health is wealth, as the saying goes, and your retirement is an excellent time to start prioritising physical fitness.

 To find out more about why we should prioritise fitness later in life, you can read our article: The importance of building strength and balance in your 50s and 60s.
 Or check out the fitness classes on Rest Less Events to start getting fit from home.